mongodb/docs/source/includes/prerequisite-for-adding-existing-deployment-to-automation.rst

       }
    )

-To find the password for the |mms| group's Automation Agent user, if you have enabled the Public API for this group, you can use the :doc:`/reference/api/automation-config` endpoint to retrieve the current configuration and find the ``autoPwd`` value:
+To find the password for the |mms| group's Automation Agent user, use the :doc:`/reference/api/automation-config` endpoint to retrieve the current configuration and find the ``autoPwd`` value: